tw-mosip/inji-mock-services/openid4vp-service/README.md

 - Here configure the **response_uri** field of the **Authorization Request** with the actual end-point where we would like to receive the response.
-Here Localhost won't be accessible from the physical device, recommended using ngrok [https://ngrok.com/docs/getting-started/] to generate a corresponding mapping url for the Localhost.
+Here Localhost won't be accessible from the physical device, recommended using local tunnel [https://theboroer.github.io/localtunnel-www/ ] generate a corresponding mapping url for the Localhost.
 - As part of the Authorization Request Verifier can send **presentation_definition_uri** instead of the full **presentation_definition** to reduce the amount of data embedded in the QR code and this uri returns the actual **presentation_definition** object when called and only one of **presentation_definition** & **presentation_definition_uri** should be present in the request.